-- Fostering an environment where staff can thrive- I look forward to furthering a positive school culture among staff members.
-Teachers and support personnel play the most important role in educating our children.
-This is because they have the most direct role, therefore the most direct impact.
+- Fostering an environment where staff can thrive- A positive climate is essential to a wonderful learning environment.
+Teachers and staff play a direct role working with our students, therefore they most direct impact.
 A positive school culture translates to success for students.